Arki Dikania Wisnu: First ABL stint (2012)

-On May 11, 2012, Wisnu, along with his teammate Christian Ronaldo Sitepu were called by the Indonesia Warriors from the Asean Basketball League to join their roster for the rest of the 2012 ABL season and the 2012 ABL Playoffs.
+On May 11, 2012, Wisnu, along with his teammate Christian Ronaldo Sitepu were called by the Indonesia Warriors from the Asean Basketball League to join their roster for the rest of the 2012 ABL season and the 2012 ABL playoffs.
 The Warriors swept the first round against AirAsia Philippine Patriots and faced San Miguel Beerman in the final led by their import superstar player, Duke Crews.
 The Beerman defeated the Warriors in the first game, however the Warriors managed to rally back and won the next 2 games to win their first ever ABL championship.
 Wisnu scored 4 points in the final third game.
 By winning the ABL championship, Wisnu and his teammate Sitepu created history by becoming the first players to ever win the domestic league's championship and an international league's championship on the same year.

 Shortcoming seasons (2012-14)

-Wisnu returned to Satria Muda hoping to built on the success of the previous season.
-Wisnu however under-performed during the preseason and missed the entire first series of the 2012-13 season at Bandung.
-He made his season debut during the Jakarta series on January 16, 2013 against Hangtuah Sumsel where he scored 13 points.
-He scored a season-high 27 points and 11 rebounds the very next game against the red-hot Aspac Jakarta in a rematch from last year's final and brought his team to a 68-65 win, handing Aspac their only loss of that season.
+Wisnu returned to Satria Muda hoping to build on the success of the previous season.
+Wisnu however under-performed during the preseason and missed the entire first series of the 2012–13 season at Bandung.
+He made his season debut during the Jakarta series on January 16, 2013, against Hangtuah Sumsel where he scored 13 points.
+He scored a season-high 27 points and 11 rebounds the very next game against the red-hot Aspac Jakarta in a rematch from last year's final and brought his team to a 68–65 win, handing Aspac their only loss of that season.
 He ended the season averaging 10.2 points, 4.2 rebounds and 2.7 assists in the 20 games he played in.
 Satria Muda entered the playoff as the third seed with 25 wins and 8 losses.
 They were then eliminated in the quarterfinal against Pelita Jaya Energi Mega Persada.

 Wisnu missed the entire 2013-14 preseason series at Surabaya.
-He made his season debut on November 26, 2013 against Aspac during the Malang series where he only scored 2 points in 6 minutes and 30 seconds of playing time.
+He made his season debut on November 26, 2013, against Aspac during the Malang series where he only scored 2 points in 6 minutes and 30 seconds of playing time.
 On February 13, 2014, Wisnu joined the 1000 points club against NSH Jakarta during the Solo series.
 On April 26, 2014, Wisnu scored a career high 32 points while also grabbing 9 rebounds with an 80% field goal percentage and leading his team to an 89-62 blowout win in a revenge game against Pelita Jaya.
 Satria Muda entered the playoff as the first seed with 29 wins and only 4 losses.
 The team went on to once again reach the final and had a final rematch from 2 season ago against Aspac Jakarta.
-This time however, led by the back-to-back seasons' Rookie of the Year and Sixth Man of the Year winners in Andakara Prastawa and Ebrahim Enguio Lopez, Aspac defeated Wisnu and Satria Muda 83-67 in a blowout loss in which Wisnu only managed to score 3 points.
+This time however, led by the back-to-back seasons' Rookie of the Year and Sixth Man of the Year winners in Andakara Prastawa and Ebrahim Enguio Lopez, Aspac defeated Wisnu and Satria Muda 83–67 in a blowout loss in which Wisnu only managed to score 3 points.